Thyroid hormones: Central

 Thyroglobulin (Tg) is a 660 kDa, dimeric protein produced by the follicular cells of the thyroid and used entirely within the thyroid gland.
 Thyroxine is produced by attaching iodine atoms to the ring structures of this protein's tyrosine residues; thyroxine (T_{4}) contains four iodine atoms, while triiodothyronine (T_{3}), otherwise identical to T_{4}, has one less iodine atom per molecule.
 The thyroglobulin protein accounts for approximately half of the protein content of the thyroid gland.
-Each thyroglobulin molecule contains approximately 100-120 tyrosine residues, a small number of which (<20) are subject to iodination catalysed by thyroperoxidase.
+Each thyroglobulin molecule contains approximately 100–120 tyrosine residues, a small number (<20) of which are subject to iodination catalysed by thyroperoxidase.
 The same enzyme then catalyses "coupling" of one modified tyrosine with another, via a free-radical-mediated reaction, and when these iodinated bicyclic molecules are released by hydrolysis of the protein, T_{3} and T_{4} are the result.
-Therefore, each thyroglobulin protein molecule ultimately yields very small amounts of thyroid hormone (experimentally observed to be on the order of 5-6 molecules of either T_{4} or T_{3} per original molecule of thyroglobulin).
+Therefore, each thyroglobulin protein molecule ultimately yields very small amounts of thyroid hormone (experimentally observed to be on the order of 5–6 molecules of either T_{4} or T_{3} per original molecule of thyroglobulin).

 Hydrolysis (cleavage to individual amino acids) of the modified protein by proteases then liberates T_{3} and T_{4}, as well as the non-coupled tyrosine derivatives MIT and DIT.
 The hormones T_{4} and T_{3} are the biologically active agents central to metabolic regulation.

 Peripheral

-Thyroxine is believed to be a prohormone and a reservoir for the most active and main thyroid hormone T_{3}.
+Thyroxine is believed to be a prohormone and a reservoir for the most active and main thyroid hormone, T_{3}.
 T_{4} is converted as required in the tissues by iodothyronine deiodinase.
 Deficiency of deiodinase can mimic hypothyroidism due to iodine deficiency.
 T_{3} is more active than T_{4}, though it is present in less quantity than T_{4}.

 Initiation of production in fetuses

-Thyrotropin-releasing hormone (TRH) is released from hypothalamus by 6 – 8 weeks, and thyroid-stimulating hormone (TSH) secretion from fetal pituitary is evident by 12 weeks of gestation, and fetal production of thyroxine (T_{4}) reaches a clinically significant level at 18–20 weeks.
+Thyrotropin-releasing hormone (TRH) is released from hypothalamus by 6–8 gestational weeks, and thyroid-stimulating hormone (TSH) secretion from the fetal pituitary gland is evident by 12 gestational weeks; fetal production of thyroxine (T_{4}) reaches a clinically significant level at 18–20 weeks.
 Fetal triiodothyronine (T_{3}) remains low (less than 15 ng/dL) until 30 weeks of gestation, and increases to 50 ng/dL at term.
-Fetal self-sufficiency of thyroid hormones protects the fetus against e.g. brain development abnormalities caused by maternal hypothyroidism.
+Fetal self-sufficiency of thyroid hormones protects the fetus against, for example, neurodevelopmental abnormalities caused by maternal hypothyroidism.

 Iodine deficiency

-If there is a deficiency of dietary iodine, the thyroid will not be able to make thyroid hormones.
-The lack of thyroid hormones will lead to decreased negative feedback on the pituitary, leading to increased production of thyroid-stimulating hormone, which causes the thyroid to enlarge (the resulting medical condition is called endemic colloid goitre; see goitre).
+Among humans with dietary iodine deficiency, the thyroid will not be able to make thyroid hormones.
+The lack of thyroid hormones will lead to decreased negative feedback on the pituitary gland, leading to increased production of thyroid-stimulating hormone, which causes the thyroid to enlarge in a medical condition called endemic colloid goitre.
 This has the effect of increasing the thyroid's ability to trap more iodide, compensating for the iodine deficiency and allowing it to produce adequate amounts of thyroid hormone.